Tips for literature search

 Via «Articles and more» in the Frankfurt Portal you will find article literature pertaining to your search literature - where possible with full-text access.

-The list of data bases on our website shows which databases are already searched in «Articles and more».
+This list of data bases shows which databases are already searched in «Articles and more».

 Just to remind: access is usually on site only.
 Students and staff members of the University have access off-site.